The EDSAC Valve Computer

 To make your selection of square, you need an interactive input device and this computer does not have a keyboard.
 Input is handled by a mechanical rotary telephone dial, which is represented on the emulator in the bottom right of the screen.
 In this game, dialling a digit enables you to choose one of the nine positions on the noughts and crosses board.

-Image credits: EDSAC Computer Photo by the University of Cambridge, EDSAC Display Tubes by the University of Cambridge, Valves image by Mister rf
+Image Credits: EDSAC Computer Photo, by University of Cambridge, Creative Commons Attribution 2.0 Generic; EDSAC Display Tubes, by University of Cambridge, Creative Commons Attribution 2.0 Generic; Valves, by Mister rf, Creative Commons Attribution-Share Alike 4.0 International